ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 Pine arrays are one-dimensional.
 All elements of any given array are of the same type, which can be *int*, *float*, *bool* or *color*, always of *series* form.
 Arrays are referenced using an array *id*, similar to label and line id's.
-As with other Pine variables, the history-referencing operator can be used to refer to past instances of an array when it is used with the array's id.
+As with other Pine variables, the history-referencing operator can be used with array id's to refer to past instances of an array.
 Pine does not use an indexing operator to reference individual array elements;
 instead, functions like ``array.get()`` and ``array.set()`` are used to read and write values of array elements.
 Array values can be used in all Pine expressions and functions where a *series* value is allowed.